 In Invisible Masterpiece, Belting chronicles the history of the idea of the masterpiece and how its significance changed in the Renaissance as the role of art changed from religious explanation to individual expression.
 Belting describes the diminution of the importance of the individual artwork to the point where it can be presently asserted that a work itself is unnecessary.
 He describes the theft of the Mona Lisa in 1913, and how the theft contributed to the commodification of this painting, a process that continued through Duchamp’s moustache and goatee recreation.
 Belting goes on in great detail about conceptual art and other recent manifestations of post-Modernism.

-Duchamp in the end reasserted the primacy of autonomous art with detailed instructions for the posthumous completion of an installation titled Étant donnés (Invisible Masterpiece, 329-32).
+Duchamp in the end reasserted the primacy of tangible works of art with detailed instructions for the posthumous completion of an installation titled Étant donnés, on which he'd worked for many years (Invisible Masterpiece, 329-32).

 As Susan Buck-Morss puts it with respect to the work of Walter Benjamin: